juansbeck/pepe-blockchain/docs/validators/quickstart/run_node.md

 Alternatively, you can **reset** the blockchain database, remove the node's address book files, and reset the `priv_validator.json` to the genesis state.

 ::: danger
-If you are running a **validator node**, always be careful when doing `usdxd unsafe-reset-all`.
+If you are running a **validator node**, always be careful when doing `usdtped unsafe-reset-all`.
 You should never use this command if you are not switching `chain-id`.
 :::

 ::: danger